 8. No CELL PHONES in class, turn to silent

-9. Class lab time is expected to be spent working on class assignments.
+10. Class lab time is expected to be spent working on class assignments.
 Lab time is not free time.
-Work at home will be required in addition to work during lab times (work at home should not substitute for work during
+Work at home will be required in addition to work during lab times (work at home should not substitute for work during lab time).

-•You must have Adobe Photoshop CS or CC current or recent version.
+11. You must have Adobe Photoshop CC current or recent version.
 Students are responsible for providing their own, cameras and software.
-The class was designed using Photoshop CS4, CS5, CS6 and CC, but older versions will work for the class.
-Some of the info will be different.
-You will find the palattes/panels and the bridge will be different.
-Remember you can use Help within Adobe Photoshop to find info that matches your older version.
 Photoshop Elements will not function the for this class, this is a professional imaging class for aspiring professionals.

 download appropriate materials before class meets.

 Information on all Course Projects, exercises, due dates, reading assignments, as well as many helpful resources will be available on the course website.
 The instructor may clarify or change an assignment if necessary via the website.
 You are responsible for all information on the website, so you will need to check it at least once a week.

 Evaluation and Assessments:

 Grades will be determined by performance, practical application of knowledge and student attendance.
 These factors will be assessed by the completion of quizzes, assignments and the final project.
 If you do not receive a grade within 10 days it is your responsibility to contact me.